Question 3:

 By the end of the Civil War, some 200,000 black soldiers had served in the Union army and navy, staking a claim to citizenship in the postwar nation.

-South Carolina Sea Islands, the former slaves demanded land of their own, while government officials and Northern investors urged them
+During the war, "rehearsals for Reconstruction" took place in the Union-occupied South.
+On the South Carolina Sea Islands, the former slaves demanded land of their own, while government officials and Northern investors urged them to return to work on the plantations. |

 Even though the slaves were given their right for citzenship and freedom people both north and south needed them to work for cash crop and the government didn't want to give them land so it be cheaper for "former slaves" to just go back